String Decomposition and Gravitational Waves in High-quality Axion Gauge Theories

 This prediction can be tested by a vast landscape of upcoming GW experiments depicted in Fig.~\ref{fig:GW}~\cite{Schmitz:2020syl}.
 The lower-$f$ plateau is the target of future GW interferometers including LISA~\cite{LISA:2017pwj}, Big Bang Observer (BBO)~\cite{Corbin:2005ny}, DECIGO~\cite{Kawamura:2020pcg}, Einstein Telescope (ET)~\cite{Abac:2025saz}, Cosmic Explorer (CE)~\cite{Reitze:2019iox}, as well as pulsar timing arrays including SKA~\cite{Janssen:2014dka} and EPTA~\cite{EPTA:2015qep}.
 The interferometers experiments can also observe the downdfall of $\Omega_{\rm GW}h^2$ towards the valley.
 The height of plateaus is proportional to the larger decay constant $f_S$.
 For $f_S \gtrsim 10^{16}$\,GeV, the higher-$f$ plateau contributes to extra radiation ($\Delta N_{\rm eff}$)~\cite{Maggiore:2000gv, Smith:2006nka, Blas:2021mqw} and can be targeted by future cosmic microwave background observations with the Simons Observatory~\cite{SimonsObservatory:2025wwn} and CMB-S4~\cite{CMB-S4:2016ple}.
 It is also interesting to see proposals to probe high frequency GW with novel detectors~\cite{Aggarwal:2025noe}.
 A joint effort of these experiments will be crucial to uncover the unique string cosmology as consequence of the Barr-Seckel models for high-quality axion.

-In summary, we point out a string decomposition mechanism that eliminates long-lived domain walls in a class of Barr-Seckel models for high-quality axion.
-It gives viable cosmology to a broad range of models with various numbers of heavy quarks.
-Our results will be useful to guide further model building and experiments.
+In summary, we point out a string decomposition mechanism that eliminates long-lived domain walls in high-quality axion models where a gauged $U(1)$ symmetry is spontaneously broken by two scalar fields with distinct charges.
+It renders viable cosmology to a broader range of theories with various numbers of heavy quarks.
+Our result provides useful guide for further model building, cosmological simulations, and experimental searches.
 We end with a comment on the case of axion serving as dark matter filling the universe.
 If the axion string-wall collapsing time $t_2$ [defined in Eq.~\eqref{eq:t2}] lies close to $t_{\rm QCD}$, the axion particle production from strings is similar to recent calculations by~\cite{Buschmann:2021sdq, Benabou:2024msj}, with the favored axion mass around tens to hundreds of $\mu$eV.
 For higher ratios $f_S/f_T \gtrsim 10^3$ and in turn a larger $t_2$, the decay of domain walls could be the dominant contribution to the axion relic which points toward a heavier axion dark matter and requires in-depth simulation.

 {\it Acknowledgement --} We thank Kaladi Babu, Malte Buschmann, Roni Harnik, and Miha Nemev\v{s}ek for useful discussions.
 This work is supported by a Subatomic Physics Discovery Grant (individual) from the Natural Sciences and Engineering Research Council of Canada.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.